Everyday Healthy Recipes

 • 4 tablespoons white wine

-• 1½ teaspoons oregano and smoked/sweet paprika each
+• 1½ teaspoons Italian herbs and paprika each

 • ½ teaspoon onion granules